Last editedMay 202312 min read

 What is an invoice and what should you include in one?

 What is an invoice?

-An invoice is effectively a bill; it’s a payment demand issued by a seller to the buyer of goods or services after the sale, detailing what goods have been provided or work done, and how much must be paid in return.
+An invoice is a payment demand issued by a seller to the buyer of goods or services after the sale, detailing what goods have been provided or work completed and how much must be paid in return.

 In recent years, many businesses have used email to speed up delivery.
 But the most tech-savvy firms now employ specialist software to generate e-invoices immediately, with information flowing automatically between seller and buyer.

 Invoices, bills and purchase orders

 Before we look at invoice basics it's useful to clarify terminology and clear up any questions regarding whether invoices, bills and purchase orders serve the same purpose or have different uses.

 A bill is often considered to be interchangeable with an invoice.
 Different parties may choose to differentiate bills from invoices in several ways.
 Common differentiations include:

 Bill is a preferred term based on industry - Accountants and lawyers commonly use the term "billable hours" to refer to the time spent on work for a client that they can be charged for.
 Because of this, they may use the term "billing a client" instead of "invoicing a client".
 In these circumstances, though, they mean the same thing.